 Condition: Rich verdigris patina, finely modelled, with excellent detail.
 No damage.
 A fine example.

 Dimensions: Height 112mm; 143mm with base.

-Provenance: Ex. previously the property of a private collector in the U.S.
+Provenance: Ex. previously the property of a private collector in California, U.S.